sebscho/box_of_rain/README.md

 # box_of_rain

-Available publicly at: [sebscho.pythonanywhere.com](sebscho.pythonanywhere.com)
+Available publicly at: [sebscho.pythonanywhere.com](sebscho.pythonanywhere.com) Created for Data Vis course at NYU's Center for Urban Science and Progress

 ---
 ## Project description/ motivation
 In the 1970s, my dad operated a radio station out of his home and owned three record (and waterbed) stores in Spokane, Washington.
 Thousands of records ended up in our basement. [‘Box of Rain’](http://www.sebscho.com/boxofrain) is a project about music, design and family as my brother and I attempt to catalogue my dad's vinyl collection.